-In aluminium however, French Doors can be manufactured at maximum sizes of 1260mm wide for a single door and at least 2460mm wide for french doors.
+In aluminium, however, French Doors can be manufactured at maximum sizes of 1260mm wide for a single door and at least 2460mm wide for french doors.
 Aluminium French Doors can also be made substantially taller than most PVCu doors at 2400mm high negating the need and the additional cost of a toplight.
-Some other doors can also be made taller than this if needed.
+Some other doors can also be built taller than this if needed.

 The Patio Door

-The biggest advantage of patio doors and sliding doors, is that because they slide on one track they take up less space when open than French Doors or bifolding doors.
-If you have a very small patio or even a balcony, patio doors will make more sense.
-Additionally they will not be prone to blowing open or closed on very windy days like any swing type door.
+The most significant advantage of patio doors and sliding doors is that because they slide on one track, they take up less space when open than French Doors or bifolding doors.
+If you have a tiny patio or even a balcony, patio doors will make more sense.
+Additionally, they will not be prone to blowing open or closed on very windy days like any swing type door.

-Modern patio doors in aluminium can now be made at substantial sizes typical of the big glass sliding doors that you will have seen on Grand Designs.
+Modern patio doors in aluminium now come at substantial sizes typical of the big glass sliding doors that you will have seen on Grand Designs.

-Patio door technology has advanced quite significantly in recent years with sliding patios now having one, two or three tracks that enable the various door leaves to slide independently and give you various options on how you open you doors.
-This is a big advantage of older doors on a single track where you were limited in how the doors opened.
+Patio door technology has advanced quite significantly in recent years.
+With a modern sliding door, you get one, two or three tracks.
+These tracks enable the various door leaves independent sliding, also providing options on how you open your doors.

 Patio doors are generally available as two, three or four pane sliders although custom doors with more panels are available.
-The slim aluminium profiles now mean that even two pane patio doors come suitable for doors up to five metres wide.
+The slim aluminium profiles now mean that even two-pane patio doors come suitable for doors up to five metres wide.
 There are even sliding doors such as the Dutemann going up to 6.7m wide with jus,t two panels.
 As a result, you benefit from impressive views thanks to the expansive glass area, and with minimal visible aluminium.

-Sophisticated hardware and rollers in modern aluminium patio doors means that whilst some very large patio door leaves can weight several hundred kilos, they remain remarkably light to use and slide day to day.
+Sophisticated hardware and rollers in modern aluminium patio doors mean that while some considerable patio door leaves can weigh several hundred kilos, they remain remarkably light to use and slide daily.

-Some patio door systems can go up to three metres in height as well giving you truly large doors if you are building a bespoke opening.
+Some patio door systems can go up to three metres in height as well giving you huge doors if you are building a bespoke opening.